ghost-inspector/wordpress-plugin/README.md

 3. Merge to `stable` in git
 4. Prepare a release by running `npm run export` from `/frontend`.
 Unzip the contents into the SVN trunk directory (overwriting the existing files).
 5. [Commit the changes to SVN](https://developer.wordpress.org/plugins/wordpress-org/how-to-use-subversion/#editing-existing-files)
+  - You will need to install `svn`.
+On MacOS, this can be done with `brew install svn`
+  - The repository is located at https://plugins.svn.wordpress.org/ghost-inspector/
+  - The account with permissions is in the Engineering 1Password vault.
+It's username `ghostinspector` (with email address `tech@ghostinspector.com`)
 6. [Tag a new version](https://developer.wordpress.org/plugins/wordpress-org/how-to-use-subversion/#tagging-new-versions)

 ### Updating Logo